-As shown in Figures 3-24 through 3-32, the corridor would be barely perceptible from KOPs ANST 02, 03, and 04, and would generally be visible from background distances (more than four miles away, as defined by the USFS).
-The corridor's contrast in color and line would be difficult to distinguish from, would be generally consistent with the surrounding landscape-which includes roads, buildings, and cleared agricultural lands-and would not meaningfully affect the character of the existing landscape.
+As shown in Figures 3-24 through 3-32, the corridor would be barely perceptible from KOPs ANST 02, 03, and 04, and would generally be visible from middleground distances (up to four miles away, as defined by the USFS) As shown in Figures 3-24 through 3-32, due to existing vegetation patterns, the corridor's contrast in color and line would be difficult to distinguish from, would be generally consistent with the surrounding landscape-which includes roads, buildings, and cleared agricultural lands-and would not meaningfully affect the character of the existing landscape.
 Some views of the corridor may only be present during leaf-off conditions.
 As such, the corridor would not be inconsistent with nearby High SIO designations.